9 of the Top Beaches in Miami For Every Type of Traveler

 8. For kayakers: Oleta River State Park

-Leave the city vibes behind in this nature sanctuary.
+Leave the city vibes behind for a visit to the Oleta River State Park nature sanctuary.

 Another ideal spot for a relaxed day in the northern part of the city, Oleta River State Park is a great Miami beach for water sports.
 People come here primarily to rent kayaks and canoes, though other popular activities include standup paddleboarding (SUP) and trying your luck at fishing.